yaosicong1999/PHARAOH/README.md

 ```bash
 bash install_conda_env.sh
 ```

-Typical installation time is approximately 5 minutes on a standard desktop with internet access, depending on network speed and package resolution.
+Typical installation time is approximately 2-5 minutes on a standard desktop with internet access, depending on network speed and package resolution.

 Then simply:
 ```bash
 conda activate PHARAOH
+```

+Then enter the corresponding pipeline directory:
+- For DAPI/DNA-HE registration, do:
+    ```bash
+    cd version_3.2
+    ```

+- For H&E-H&E registration, do:
+    ```bash
+    cd version_he
     ```

 ### Tested environments
 PHARAOH has been tested on MacOS 15.7.3 (Rosetta x86); MacOS 15.7.5 (Rosetta x86); MacOS 15.7.3 (Arm64).